Three years ago, I switched from Google search to Bing. There, I said it. No longer do I Google something; I Bing it. And I haven’t looked back since.

-The move away from Google wasn't easy.
-Sometime in the late 1990s, I was invited to test out Google's search engine.
+The move away from Google wasn’t easy.
+Sometime in the late 1990s, I was invited to test out Google’s search engine.
 I moved from poring though filing cabinets to typing queries in a search box.
-If it was out there on the Web, Google promised, Google would find it.
+If it was out there on the web, Google promised that it would find it.

 Meanwhile, Microsoft’s Bing search engine was getting no respect.
 Bing it?
 Please.

 But Bing doggedly continued to improve.
 It added social connections and “cards” identifying key topics and related searches.
 It improved speed and reliability.
 Then one day, when I wanted to dig up older stories I had written using Google’s search engine, I found I had better luck finding them using Bing.

 So I switched.